harshit771/airbnb/README.md

 - **Property Listings**: Users can browse and search for available properties.
 - **User Authentication**: Secure registration and login functionalities.
 - **Booking Management**: Users can book properties and manage their reservations.
+- **Dynamic Pricing**: Based on some factors , hotel prices can increases.

 ## Technologies Used